How dietary patterns can influence our inflammatory response:

-Inflammation can be a positive reaction of fighting bacteria or viruses, or of bringing blood flow to an injured area to help the healing process.
+Inflammation can be a positive reaction of fighting bacteria or viruses or of bringing blood flow to an injured area to help the healing process.
 However, not all inflammation is beneficial.
-Often, undetected low levels of inflammation can remain for an extended period of time, wreaking havoc in the body.
-Repeated or uncontrolled inflammatory processes unleash various defensive responses that negatively disturb the normal function of cells, and set the stage for disease development.
-In fact, research suggests that chronic inflammation is at the root of many serious, age-related diseases including heart disease, cancer and neurodegenerative conditions such as Alzheimer’s and Parkinson’s diseases.
+Often, undetected low levels of inflammation can remain for an extended time, wreaking havoc in the body.
+Repeated or uncontrolled inflammatory processes unleash various defensive responses that negatively disturb the normal function of cells and set the stage for disease development.
+Research suggests that chronic inflammation is at the root of many serious, age-related diseases that include heart disease, cancer, and neurodegenerative conditions such as Alzheimer’s and Parkinson’s diseases.

-Diet is one of the key factors in impacting inflammation.
-Dietary patterns high in refined starches, simple sugar, saturated fat and trans-fatty acids, may cause an activation of the innate immune system that triggers the production of pro-inflammatory compounds.
+Diet is a key factor in impacting inflammation.
+Dietary patterns high in refined starches, simple sugar, saturated fat, and trans-fatty acids may cause an activation of the innate immune system that triggers the production of pro-inflammatory compounds.
 The good news is that a growing body of evidence is finding specific foods and eating patterns may help cool this response and lower levels of inflammatory markers.
-In fact, a study published in the Journal of Internal Medicine found an anti-inflammatory diet ay even reduce early mortality.
+A study published in the Journal of Internal Medicine found an anti-inflammatory diet may even reduce early mortality.

-Select: fruit, vegetables, legumes, fish, poultry, whole grains and omega 3’s.
+Select: fruits, vegetables, legumes, fish, poultry, whole grains, and omega 3’s.

 Avoid: refined starches, sugars, saturated fats, trans fats, red and processed meat.